ids/cluster-builder/README.md

 It can even be built remotely directly on an ESXi server.

 For instructions see the [Cluster Builder Desktop](https://github.com/ids/cluster-builder-desktop).

+> Windows' Ubuntu Linux Subsystem should be fine for managing running cluster-builder to create and manage clusters, as long as the OVA template has been pre-created elsewhere (such as on the Cluster Builder Desktop)

 #### Pre-Requesites